SU(2) gauge theory of fluctuating stripe order in the two-dimensional Hubbard model: Results

 \subsection{Stiffnesses}

-In Figs.~\ref{fig: stiffness15} and \ref{fig: stiffness30} we show the spatial stiffness in $x$ direction $J_{xx}$ and the temporal stiffness $Z$ as functions of density in the stripe ordered regime for various low temperatures, $U=5t$, and two choices of $t'$.
+In Figs.~\ref{fig: stiffness} we show the spatial stiffness in $x$ direction $J_{xx}$ and the temporal stiffness $Z$ as functions of density in the stripe ordered regime for various low temperatures, $U=5t$, and three choices of $t'$.

-The spatial stiffness in $y$ direction behaves similarly.
-The indicated periodicities $p$ minimize the free energy within the set $p \in \{ 1,2,\dots,16 \}$.
+The spatial stiffness in $y$ direction $J_{yy}$ behaves similarly.
+The indicated periodicities $p$ minimize the free energy within the set $p \in \{ 2,4,\dots,32 \} \cup \{ 3,5,\dots,15 \}$.
 We show the stiffnesses only in the density interval in which stripe order is the energetically most favorable magnetic order.
-The spatial stiffness varies quite rapidly as a function of density, and very low values are obtained at certain densities even at the lowest temperatures.
-For $t'=-0.3t$, there are densities for which none of the available periodicities lead to a state with a positive spatial stiffness.
+The spatial stiffness for fixed $p$ drops rapidly away from its maximum as a function of density.
+For $t'=0$ and $t'=-0.3t$, there are densities for which none of the available periodicities lead to a state with a positive spatial stiffness.
 This is due to the limited set of periodicities we can offer, which limits the set of allowed wave vectors $\bQ_n$.
 Discarding the irregularities resulting from this restriction, one can see that the highest data points (for each temperature) in the figures follow regular envelopes, which define the stiffnesses one should obtain in the thermodynamic limit, if arbitrary periodicities were allowed.
+The relatively low spatial stiffness near $n \approx 0.83$ for $t'=-0.15t$ may be associated with the van Hove singularity in this regime.

 The size of the stiffnesses (deep inside the stripe regime) is of the same order of magnitude as the ones in the N\'eel state at half-filling \cite{Bonetti2022, Vilardi2025}.
 The stiffnesses consist of a ``bare'' contribution and an interaction correction (see Secs.~\ref{sec: bare contributions} and \ref{sec: interaction correction}).
 The latter, which is much harder to compute, is generally much smaller than the former.